Food Relationship

 Salty Foods

-Craving salty snacks and foods can be a pure craving for flavour, however, it can also fall under all three types of cravings.
-If you are
+Craving salty snacks and foods can be a pure craving for flavor, however, it can also fall under all of the three types of cravings.
+If you are highly or chronically stressed and fatigued, salty food cravings might mean your adrenal glands need some support.
+If you’re craving salt all the time, it’s good to check in with your doctor, as it could mean other medical issues.

 Sugary Foods